jcobeadev/Employee-Information-Management/README.md

 Thank you for taking the time to review my project

-So in this project, I followed MVVM-C for the user interface architecture, Coordinator to handle the navigation of the application, and RXSwift for binding data.
-Initially, I was planning to create a separate scheme for business logic for this project to become platform agnostic, and run the test in macOS target so I can run the test fast (TDD approach).
+In this project, I followed MVVM-C for the user interface architecture & Coordinator to handle the navigation of the application, and RXSwift for binding data.
+Initially, I was planning to create a separate scheme for business logic for this project to become _platform agnostic_, and run the test in macOS target so I can run the test fast (TDD approach).
 But, since I didn’t have experience in RXSwift and Coordinator, and with the time constraint I decided to learn Coordinator and RxSwift first by creating the entire application itself.

 **How I implemented the task**

 * I watched some tutorials regarding with the coordinator pattern.
 * I implemented the _coordinator_ in parallel of creating the user interface at storyboard (Login, EmployeeList)
-* Since I need the fetch and persist some _JSON_ file that in the device.
+* Since I need the fetch and persist some _JSON_ file that is stored in the device.
 I made some research and it brings me to saving the file at the _Documents_ directory.
 * I created a separate model that will _interact_ when where persisting and when where displaying it to the UI.
 I created *PersistableCompany* to represent the _low level_ data and *Company* to represent _high level_ data.
 If you browse the file, you will see that the property casing (camelCase, snake_case) of both file is different.
 I used snake_case in the low level data for us to easily interact with JSON file.
 I used camelCase in the high level data because it is the coding standard and swift.
 High Level Data should be also a light weight data, and it shouldn't have dependency.
-* I created extensions of an array to easily convert High level and Low Level Data.
+* I created extensions of an array to easily *transform* High level and Low Level Data.
 * In relation with the functionalities of the application.
 I created a separated protocol for it.
 I used protocol here to respect *Dependency Inversion* of the _SOLID_ principles.
 This will be located at _Service_ folder (SignUpLocalDataManager, LoginLocalDataManager, EmployeeLocalDataManager, etc.).
 These functionalities made like this for us to easily inject other infrastructure (like if we want to save it in Realm or CoreData).
-* I also created a file called _CompanyProvider_, that will Provide if the has session and who's that company.
+* I also created a file called _CompanyProvider_, that will Provide if the application has session and who's that company.
 * As of the moment, all functionalities are implemented by *LocalDataManager* and this class is injected in the viewModels where is it needed.
 * Since I can now successfully read and write data in the JSON file, I decided to learn data bindings in RXSwift.
 RxSwift is broad topic so I just decided to use the basics of it.
 * I implemented validation using RXSwift.